Raon-l'Étape: The Thirty Years' War 1618-1648

 The closing decades of the sixteenth century and the first half of the seventeenth century were a particularly grim period for Lorraine and for much of Europe.
 The weather seems to have contributed an above average quota of poor or failed harvests, while the Thirty Years' War unleashed a catalogue of horrors, especially on the territories such as Lorraine that found themselves buffered between two great continental powers of that time, France and The Empire.
 Massacres, looting and executions were inflicted both by the locally recruited armies and by the hordes of the dispossessed that often followed in their wake.
 The Swedish armies, allied with the French, have a reputation for particular savagery in Lorraine during the time of Duke Charles IV.
 Two battles unfolded before the walls of Raon during the period.
 The first of them in 1635 found the troops of the recently defeated Duke of Lorraine confronting the French cavalry: on this occasion Lorraine prevailed.
 But in 1636 there was another battle in which the armies of Lorraine and their imperial allies were defeated.
 That same year Richelieu, the French king's first minister, keen to minimise opportunities for Austrian resistance, arranged for the flattening of all the castles in Lorraine, including Beauregard Castle which for centuries has overlooked Raon.
 All the passing armies and successive battles left behind them only ruin and desolation.
 The local economy collapsed: famine and plague ensued.
 Lorraine was slow to recover.
 The statistical records show large numbers of people simply disappeared.
 Even in 1710, a census undertaken for Raon counted only 194 inhabitants.

 The French revolution and its aftermath 1789-1800

 For the most part. the violent and destructive manifestations of the French Revolution and the battles of the ensuing Napoleonic Wars occurred far from Lorraine, though the district suffered its share of economic disruption and the mobilisation of fighting age men.
-The administrative reforms that occurred across France put and end once and for all to the church-state partnership that had controlled the country for so long under the ancien regime, and left the civil state in control.
+The administrative reforms that occurred across France put an end once and for all to the church-state partnership that had controlled the country for so long under the ancien regime, and left the civil state in control.